femogas/datalogger/README.md

 }
 ```

-The server provides a simple interface to monitor and control the connector, facilitating integration with other components like a Node.js application.
+The server provides a simple interface to monitor and control the connector, facilitating integration with other components.

+### Server Endpoints

+The HTTP server exposes the following endpoints:

+- **`/healthz`**: A health check endpoint that returns `Health ok!` with a status code of `200 OK`.
+- **`/status`**: Returns the current status of the connector in JSON format.
+- **`/uuid-mapping`**: Returns the current UUID mapping from Redis in JSON format.

 ## Pub/Sub Listener

 The Redis client includes a listener for commands that control the connector.
-Use the `ListenForCommands` method to start or stop the connector based on messages received.
+Use the `ListenForCommands` method to start or stop the connector based on messages received on the `remote-control` channel.

 ```go
 go redisClient.ListenForCommands(connector.Start, connector.Stop)